cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ---

 ## 3. Bacteria Bus Ride
 It has been observed that some bacteria will cluster to swim faster.
 We can model a periodic highway of bacteria clusters and bacteria diffusing in the middle of this highway.
 The clusters would be modeled as microdomains that translate in time.
 In these moving microdomains, the mobility of the bacteria relative to the microdomain would be limited due to the clustering of bacteria and so the hopping rates in the microdomains would be slower than outside of them.
 So, if a bacteria hops into a microdomain, it would be essentially carried off by the microdomain and deposited into another domain patch after a time.
 Then, the bacteria would swim freely until another cluster picks it up again.
+Perhaps our model will yield the bacteria clustering phenomenon similar to the static nanodomain case of protein clustering.

 ### Subvolume Kinetic Monte Carlo With Translating Microdomains